 At any rate, it is a mistake to think of Trump’s appeal as limited only to those who actively identify as white nationalists, etc. And crucially, as the profusion of polo shirts and undercuts in Charlottesville confirmed, such appeal cuts across classes.
 Indeed, the time is overripe to squelch the notion that working-class whites — either alone or en bloc — were responsible for Trump’s ascent.6 Exit polls taken during the primary season showed that the median household income of Trump-supporters was, at $72,000, substantially higher than the national figure.
 Last August a massive Gallup study concluded that ‘those who [viewed] Trump favorably [had] not been disproportionately affected by… immigration’, nor were they ‘more likely to be unemployed’.
 And shortly after November’s election, the Pew Research Centre noted that among white college graduates, Trump ‘outperformed’ Clinton by a ‘4-point margin’.
 The rise and rise of Trump, then, was in large part attributable to the ‘hatred and despair‘ of a ‘crazed petty-bourgeoisie’, in this case one that drew and was anxious to keep on drawing what Du Bois, writing 80-odd years ago, termed the ‘psychological wage’ of whiteness.

-If Trump’s election came about as a result of ‘white people voting to restore the power and value of whiteness’, then to locate the diseased heart of Trumpism in the ‘white working class’ is, at best, to be lazy and reductive.7 At worst it is either to betray one’s class-prejudice by absolving more ‘respectable’ whites, or to ‘give credence to the fantasy’ of a certain kind of ‘white (male) pain’.8 This last is often achieved by idealising Rust Belt voters as Mikes and Nickys, helplessly adrift on a Mekong of opioids, debt and stagnant incomes.
+If Trump’s election came about as a result of ‘white people voting to restore the power and value of whiteness’, then to locate the diseased heart of Trumpism in the ‘white working class’ is, at best, to be lazy and reductive.7 At worst it is either to betray one’s class-prejudice by absolving more ‘respectable’ whites, or to ‘give credence to the fantasy’ of a certain sort of ‘white (male) pain’.8 This last is often achieved by idealising Rust Belt voters as Mikes and Nickys, helplessly adrift on a Mekong of opioids, debt and stagnant incomes.
 On such a view, support for Trump is akin to the instinctive drowning response.
 It is seen as more or less forgivable.
+Meanwhile, the vastly more intense inertia-violence suffered by working-class people of colour — who do in fact exist — is erased or at the very least forgotten.
 After Charlottesville there can be no more indulgence by the Left of these white identity politics.

 But of course, this is no reason not to demonstrate against the process of rapidly accelerating fascistisation that Trump has set in train, or to accuse those that do of seeming concerned above all with ‘self-improvement’ and ‘self-expression’.
 We cannot take as our exemplars the bulls in Trotsky’s fable, who, firm in their ‘principles’, refused to close ranks against the butcher in the slaughterhouse.11